zulip/zulip/docs/documentation/overview.md

-for specific major topics, like the features list, client apps, integrations, hotkeys, API bindings, etc.  These documents often have somewhat complex HTML and JavaScript, without a great deal of common pattern between them other than inheriting from the `portico.html` template.
+for specific major topics, like the features list, client apps, integrations, hotkeys, API bindings, etc.  These documents often have somewhat complex HTML and JavaScript, without a great deal of common patterns between them other than inheriting from the `portico.html` template.
 We generally avoid adding new pages to this collection unless there's a good reason, but we don't intend to migrate them, either, since this system gives us the flexibility to express these